shurshilov/asterisk_python_fastapi/README.md

 ## What is this program for??
-Create web server on the same server as asterix.
+Create web server on the same server as asterisk.
 This server can:
   1. Provide asterisk calls history by http endpoint like start_datetime and end_datetime (mysql,postgresql,sqlite,csv)
   2. Provide webhooks for asterisk.
 Allows you to send request to your site, for example, an incoming call that was answered or a missed call.
 Next, your server saves this to the database and notifies clients (browsers) through any mechanism (websockets, longpolling) that a call has arrived and, for example, by calling a pop-up window and creating a lead or opening a partner's card
-  3. Also provide recordngs although they are available in asterix ari, just to address the same address. (essentially a duplication)
+  3. Also provide recordngs although they are available in asterisk ari, just to address the same address. (essentially a duplication)
   4. Endpoint numbers list
-  4. Endpoint checkup ( getting the status of the service)
+  4. Endpoint checkup ( getting the status of the service) After launching the service, the documentation with the available endpoints will be at your_ir:8082/docs Simple http base authentication is also enabled, the username and password are taken from the config to protect your data in asterisk.

 ## How configure Asterisk?